Simple Ways to Optimize Your Site

 Apparently many people who don’t find what they are looking for on your site try to find it in the footer section.

 A test has shown an impressive increase in conversions when calls to action have been added in the footer.
-I will try that too.

 Another test has proven that people really like branded anchor texts or destination addresses there.